Learning Video Representations from Textual Web Supervision: Conclusions

 \section{Conclusions}

 We demonstrate that textual metadata serves as a useful signal for pre-training video representations, without the need for any manually annotated labels.
-Specifically, we find that each textual signal is complementary (Section~\ref{sec:metadataexps}), and that this approach matches the performance of supervised pre\--training when scaled to tens of millions of videos (Section~\ref{sec:scalingexps}).
+Specifically, we find that each textual signal is complementary (Section~\ref{sec:metadataexps}), and that this approach exceeds the performance of supervised pre\--training when scaled to tens of millions of videos (Section~\ref{sec:scalingexps}).
 We also show that it outperforms competitive approaches for both self-supervised and webly-supervised learning (Section~\ref{sec:comparisonexps}).
-Finally, we demonstrate that it is complementary to existing supervised pre-training methods (Section~\ref{sec:complementaryexps}).
+Finally, we demonstrate that it works in extreme low-data regimes (Section~\ref{sec:fewshot}) and is complementary with full supervision (Section~\ref{sec:complementaryexps}).
 These findings suggest that textual metadata can be used as an effective pre-training strategy for a wide variety of downstream tasks.